PlexSheep/SREMP/docs/specification.md

 Trust := Unknown | Trusted | Rejected

 Username := String(1..=40)

+ContactId := Ed25519PublicKey
 ```

 The public key serves as the canonical identifier for all purposes and cannot
 be changed without creating an entirely new identity.

+#### 3.1.1 Username

 The username provides human-readable identification.
 It should be a UTF-8 String of 1 up to 40 characters.

+#### 3.1.2 Extensions and Flags

 Extensions and Flags allow us to include additional metadata such as profile pictures.

+#### 3.1.3 Noise key

 For communication over the noise protocol, the identity also contains a X25519
 key pair, which is only used as the static key for the noise protocol and nothing
 else.

+#### 3.1.4 Signature

 For validation purposes, all fields that must be verifiable should be part of
 a sub structure `IdentityVerifiedData`.
 The `Identity` contains an Ed25519
 signature over the data of `IdentityVerifiedData`.

-The authenticity of this data
-must be verified whenever an identity is loaded.
+By this mechanism, the `noise_key` and other verified identity data is
+cryptographically bound to the `identity_key`.
+This prevents an attacker from
+substituting a different `noise_key` or other verified field while keeping the
+same `identity_key`.

+**Verification**

+Applications must verify the identity signature after deserializing before trusting any field in the
+`Identity` structure.

+#### 3.1.5 Version Management and Timestamp

 The `version` and `created` fields can be used as indicators to pick from
 multiple identities for the same public identity key, and for users manually
 check for consistency.

+The `version` field monotonically increases with each identity
+update.
+Applications should always prefer higher versions when multiple versions
+of an `Identity` exist for an `identity_key`.

 Each time the identity changes, the following actions must be taken:

-- the `version` field must be increased
+- the `version` field must be incremented by one
 - the `created` field must be set to the current time
 - A new signature over the `IdentityVerifiedData` must be created

+#### 3.1.6 Contact ID

+The public identity key serves as a unique identifier for a peer or contact.
+It
+can also be shown as a user.
+A fingerprint is not necessary, and the contact ID
+can never change.

 ### 3.2 Trust Model